demisto/content-docs/docs/integrations/unit-testing.md

 In order to work with unit testing, the integration or automation script needs to be developed in [package (directory) structure](package-dir), where the yml file is separated from the python file and resides in its own directory.

+### General Notes
+In order to verify that the content indeed runs with all the required dependencies, we recommend writing, running, and debugging the unit tests locally with the corresponding image.
+The VSCode Cortex XSOAR Extension allows you to do this in the easiest way possible.
+Additionally, you can run and debug the unit tests locally with the corresponding image in other IDEs.

 ### Setup Vscode

 We recommend using VSCode with the Cortex XSOAR Extension This is optional and you can also run/debug unit tests with other IDEs (such as Pycharm).